 If I would’ve let the doubt creep in, it would’ve created more stress and uncertainty.

-The first step to winning is always winning in your mind, vividly and precise.
 Just like in the Art of War, you should strategically plan your attack.
 You must know your enemy and yourself.
 You need to conquer doubt and fear.

 Do these things, and you win in your mind first.
 All battles are won in the mind first before the physical battle happens.